 Step 4: Build the Single Site by Restoring the Cloned Site Backup

-You can either import the backup file into a new default WordPress site on another domain or use the existing domain.
+You can import the backup file into a new default WordPress site on another domain or use the existing one.
 To use the current domain, delete the available multisite network first and install a default WordPress single site from scratch.

 You might need to access your hosting cPanel to add the domain.